hmazhar/bhclassic_processing/README.md

 - Requires Partio [https://github.com/wdas/partio/]
 - Requires zlib (availible in most linux distributions and homebrew)

-Install from source or from favorite package manager/repo if availible.
-- On mac use brew:
-<pre><code>brew install zlib partio
-</code></pre>

 Use cmake to generate project/make files and then compile